top of page

 Description

-***Chains & other cords options can be purchased separately for this particular listing ***
+>Pendant will come with an adjustable (sliding knot) black leather cord as standard.
+Chains & other cords options can be purchased separately for this pendant from here https://www.earthandsol.co.uk/product-page/chain-cord-options

 Other shapes available